-PERA as Part of an Employee’s Compensation (Highest Benefit)
+How Does PERA Work as Part of an Employee's Compensation?

 PERA is most powerful when it is structured as part of an employee's compensation package.